tazkia243601/humans_vs_apes_image_classification/README.md

 it is very good the accuracy is 0.975 and the validation accuracy is 0.95. the neural network differenciates between white humans male and female and gorillas with a 0.999 probability

 ```
-i have only trained the neural network on white adults and children and gorillas. i need to collect other races of humans which i will train the neural network soon
+i have only trained the neural network on white adults and children and gorillas. i need to collect other races of humans which i will train the neural network soon.
 ```